sophiaachungg/phonocode/README.md

 - Nearly identical to Wav2Vec 2.0 architecture but *without* the quantization module (replaced with a simple classification head for prediction).
 - Built on the Wav2Vec 2.0 / HuBERT family but optimized as a **general-purpose speech representation** model for a wide range of tasks (SUPERB benchmark).
-- Uses Gated Relative Position Bias: modifies the attention mechanism inside the Transformer layers.
-It adds a learnable bias to the attention scores based on the relative distance between tokens.
 - Adds structured denoising and additional pretraining data (MIX-94k) to better capture speaker, background and other acoustic information.
 - Achieves **State of the Art (SOTA) or near-SOTA results** across tasks like speech separation, speaker verification, diarization, and ASR.